Lamentations 4

 unrecognised in streets;

-their skin shrunk, taut on their bones
+their skin shrivelled, taut on their bones

 as dessicated wood.